ssquantum/PyDex/docs/README.md

 	- The signal triggers a TCP message telling DExTer to continue the sequence.
 When the message is confirmed, the subsequent images are sent to the Image Analysis instead of the Atom Checker.

 	- The timeout gives the duration in seconds to check for atoms before triggering the experiment anyway.
 The default timeout of 0 waits indefinitely.

+## Running on local machine
+- Install the conda environment stored in the .yml file in the docs folder folder.
+- Navigate to the main PyDex directory and run master.py